French press – instructions for beginners and professionals

 Coffee for the French press

 Both medium and light roasts are suitable for the French press.
 If you like a fruity, almost tea-like taste, you can try a lighter roast.
-If you prefer something more classic, you can also try medium roasts, where the taste is more chocolatey.
+If you prefer a more classic taste, you can also try medium roasts, which have a more chocolatey flavor.
 However, we advise against very dark roasts.

 Here are our recommendations for the French press: